Ultimate Erie Real Estate Investing Guide for 2026

 Housing

-The median home market worth in Erie is , as opposed to the total state median of and the US median value that is .
+In Erie, the median home value is , while the state median is , and the US median value is .

-The homeownership rate is at in Erie.
-The total state homeownership percentage is presently of the population, while across the US, the rate of homeownership is .
+The homeownership rate is in Erie.
+The entire state homeownership percentage is at present of the population, while nationwide, the rate of homeownership is .

-The total occupied percentage for single-family units and apartments in Erie is , at the same time the vacancy percentage for these units is .
+The total occupancy rate for houses and apartments in Erie is , while the vacancy rate for these properties is .

 Housing Quick Stats